Email: srcannin at ucsd dot edu

 Office: AP&M 6446

 My name is Samir Canning.
-I am a first year Ph.D student in the department of mathematics at the University of California San Diego.
+I am a second year Ph.D student in the department of mathematics at the University of California San Diego.
+My advisor is Elham Izadi.
 Before moving to California, I got my B.A. in mathematics at Columbia University.

 I am interested in algebraic geometry.
 Lately, I've been thinking about the Debarre-de Jong conjecture on the dimension of the Fano variety of lines on a hypersurface, or more generally a complete intersection.

-In Fall 2018, the topic will be Intersection Theory.
+In Fall 2018, the topic is Abelian Varieties.
+See here.

 In Spring 2018, the topic was surfaces.
 See here.